JNSwanson/ESP-Home-iBoost/README.md

 radio.writeRegister(CC1101_FREQ0, 0x6a);
 </CODE>

+Look at the LQI value in the debug output.
+Lower is better.

 I have included a slightly modified version of CC1101_RF.
 The only modification is to make all the functions public as I needed access to the low level stuff.

 To make the project, place all the files in the same directory and run: